 Do you suffer from headaches, grinding of your teeth, clicking of your jaw or even ear pain?
 These can all be signs of Temporomandibular joint (TMJ) syndrome, also known as the temporomandibular joint disorder (TMJD).
 This a disorder of the jaw muscles and nerves caused by injury to the TMJ, which is the joint between your jaw and skull.
 The injured temporomandibular joint leads to pain with chewing, clicking, and popping of the jaw; swelling on the sides of the face; nerve inflammation; headaches; tooth grinding; and sometimes dislocation of the temporomandibular joint.
-At Perfect Balance, we have the manual therapy skills and expertise to treat this complicated and difficult dysfunction.
+At Perfect Balance physical therapy, we have the manual therapy skills and expertise to treat this complicated and difficult dysfunction.

 What causes TMJ syndrome?